exusiaiwei/exusiaiwei1.github.io/_pages/about.md

-I am Wei Zichao, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of **linguistics**.
+I am Wei Zichao, a passionate seeker of knowledge, dedicated to exploring and innovating in the field of **Linguistics**.

 I hope we can achieve the greatness of **Nicolas Bourbaki**.

 ### Personal Profile
 I am a graduate of the class of 2019 from the School of Literature at **Wuhan University**, with a major in linguistics.
-My GPA is 3.68/4.
+My GPA is **3.68**/4.

 I also have a strong interest in natural sciences and mathematics.